 The establishment of the Green Mosque was in the Mamluk era to replace an old mosque in the castle dating back to the reign of al-Malik al-Kamil.
 Al-Nasir Muhammad bin Qalawun built it in 1318 AD, as he demolished the old mosque and re-established the new one.
-And its construction was completed in 4 months and 25 days.
+And its construction was complete in 4 months and 25 days.

 This mosque has other 2 names; the Al-Nasir Muhammad Mosque descent to al-Nasir Muhammad and the sermon mosque because it was the official mosque for Friday prayers inside the official headquarters of the government in the Mamluk era.

 In 1335 AD, Al-Nasir Muhammad renovated the building of his mosque to accommodate approximately 5,000 worshipers.
 It follows the system of the first layouts for mosques.
 And it consists of an approximately square shape.
 Its length from north to south is 63 meters, its width from east to west is 57 meters.
 And it consists of an open middle courtyard of 35.5 meters long x 23.5 meters wide.